HBM/saleae-hla-io-link/README.md

 ## Features
 - Support of all M-Sequence types
 - Parsing of all frame fields
-- Checksum test for CKS and CKT
+- Checksum tests for CKS and CKT
 - DirectParameterPage accesses printed to console
+- Parsing of predefined MasterCommands and SystemCommands

 ## Non-Features
 Things that are (currently) not supported: